 When school personnel have reasonable suspicion that a student's locker, personal possessions, or clothing may contain objects or substances that are in violation of school rules or which may be detrimental to the health, safety, or welfare of any and/or all students, a search may be initiated.
 Parents will be notified whenever a search of personal property or clothing is conducted.

 Security

 St. Joseph's School ensures the safety of all students by keeping all the doors locked.
-Access throughout the day will be possible by using the main door #1 off of 6th Street.
+Access throughout the day will be possible by using the main door #1, or door #4 with the biometric reader.